-If you aren’t working anymore, you’ll want to be sure to look into a private policy to bridge the gap until you are eligible for Medicare at age 65.
+If you aren’t working anymore, look into a private policy to bridge the gap until you are eligible for Medicare at age 65.
 Whatever you do, don’t leave yourself exposed without a health care plan.

 Taxes, Savings, Life

 Be sure that you have a balanced approach to how you are spending and saving your money.
-Remember the TSL strategy- taxes, savings, life.
-In general, 30 percent of your gross income will go to taxes, and 20 percent will go to savings, leaving you with 50 percent for your wants and needs.
+Remember the TSL strategy: taxes, savings, life.
+In general, 30% of your gross income will go to taxes, and 20% will go to savings, leaving you with 50% for your wants and needs.

-Retiring early requires a head start and saving early on.
-Be sure to contribute early to all of the retirement vehicles that are available to you including a 401k, IRAs, SEP IRAs, and after-tax brokerage accounts, just to name a few.
+Early retirement requires a head start and saving early on.
+Be sure to contribute early to all of the retirement vehicles that are available to you, including a 401k, IRAs, SEP IRAs, and after-tax brokerage accounts, to name a few.

-Last, but certainly not least, retiring early requires a tremendous amount of discipline.
-This may mean that you give up a few things now so that you can have a better life later.
+Last, but certainly not least, early retirement requires a tremendous amount of discipline.
+This self-control may mean that you give up a few things now so that you can have a better life later.
 Every circumstance is different, but retiring at 50 won’t happen without a great strategy and self-control.

-Follow these rules, and you too will be able to retire earlier than you think.
+Follow these rules, and you too can be able to retire earlier than you think.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk, including the possible loss of principal.